 Most parents with whom we spoke were new to Dubai and chose the school for its family -like atmosphere, the responsiveness of staff and a balanced but strong approach to the academic side.
 All stated how keen their children were to attend school, how happy is parents they were in their interaction with the school and the fantastic progress that their children are making.
 Overwhelmingly, the feeling was that they could not have made a better choice.

 Children with whom we spoke were also at one in terms of their feelings about school.
 They repeatedly commented on how the teachers were so nice, really creative and amazing!
 Because of the size of the school, the children found it easy to make friends and liked being in a smaller environment.

-	As a primary school, Oaktree will not be able to grow beyond year 6.
-The Principal has made contact with two schools (Safa Community School and GEMS Metropole) who will give preferential admission to children coming from Oaktree.
 The size of the school means that even when it is full, the feeling of a small school and a strong community will be retained.
 In Dubai, where bigger is often felt to be better in relation to schools, Oaktree seems to be going against the common view and we hope that it continues in this way.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information